FilRip/Explorip/README.md

 Look at Settings in Wiki : <a href="https://github.com/FilRip/Explorip/wiki/Settings">https://github.com/FilRip/Explorip/wiki/Settings</a> for a short description (will be more fill later)

+License under CC BY-NC-SA
+You can use, you can contribute, you can't sell or use part of code to a commercial product

 ------------
 Example with a classic Windows 11